Mosamorphing/WTF-Graph/02_Deploying Subgraph/readme.md

 graph init --studio usdt-subgraph-
 ```

 5. You will be prompted to input some details such as the protocol, ethereum network and contract address.
-Follow through with the propmts.
+When you input the CA, it automatically fetches the contract ABI from Etherscan.

+6. It will also fetch the start block. if it doesn't, check for the start block on the blockchain explorer you're on (in this example, etherscan) and paste it and click enter.

+7. You're then asked if you want to index contract events.
+Enter y and let the command run.